mingyeeee/RUhacks2021/README.md

 #### Homography

-Homography is an isomorphism, i.e. a transformation of projective space or a map that allows us to move from a surface to the other.
+Homography is an isomorphism, i.e. a transformation of projective space, that allows us to project from a surface to the other.
+This can be implemented using python with OpenCV.

 ### Machine Learning